Cyclone Seroja: Impact

-East Timor
+Timor-Leste

-In East Timor, a landslide and floods displaced more than 8,000 people and was initially claimed to have led to the deaths of 42 people in total.
-The storm caused power outages in the entirety of East Timor, in addition to damaging the presidential palace.
-Flood caused by the storm damaged the national laboratory of Guido Valadares National Hospital, the only laboratorium in the country, causing concern that it would affect East Timor's effort to mitigate the COVID-19 pandemic.
+In Timor-Leste, a landslide and floods displaced more than 8,000 people and was initially claimed to have led to the deaths of 42 people in total.
+The storm caused power outages in the entirety of Timor-Leste, in addition to damaging the presidential palace.
+Flood caused by the storm damaged the national laboratory of Guido Valadares National Hospital, the only laboratorium in the country, causing concern that it would affect Timor-Leste's effort to mitigate the COVID-19 pandemic.
 The floods also seemed to have damaged the country's central pharmacy, where vaccine stocks for East Timor population were stored.
 Other damaged facilities include two COVID-19 isolation facilities.
-It is thought that many more people in East Timor have died due to the storm's widespread flooding.
+It is thought that many more people in Timor-Leste have died due to the storm's widespread flooding.
 At least 30 people remain missing in the country.

 Preliminary reports from 7 April 2021 showed that approximately 10,325 people were affected by the storm.
 76% of those people were in the Dili municipality.
 The rains were so heavy that the capital was referred to as a "mud pit".
-Damage from Seroja in East Timor was expected to exceed US$100 million, according to Prime Minister Taur Matan Ruak.
+Damage from Seroja in Timor-Leste was expected to exceed US$100 million, according to Prime Minister Taur Matan Ruak.

-According to a report published in January 2022 by the United Nations Office for Disaster Risk Reduction (UNDRR), the flooding in East Timor affected 13 municipalities and 30,322 households, destroyed 4,212 houses, took 34 lives, and was "... said to be the worst the country has seen in 50 years ...".
-The East Timor country coordinator for the Australian Humanitarian Partnership consortium said that it was "anything but typical".
+According to a report published in January 2022 by the United Nations Office for Disaster Risk Reduction (UNDRR), the flooding in Timor-Leste affected 13 municipalities and 30,322 households, destroyed 4,212 houses, took 34 lives, and was "... said to be the worst the country has seen in 50 years ...".
+The Timor-Leste country coordinator for the Australian Humanitarian Partnership consortium said that it was "anything but typical".
 The country manager of Australian People for Health, Education and Development Abroad (APHEDA) attributed it to the obstruction of waterways by housing erected along them.
 She said that such housing blocks water canals, and that the government needed to enforce the country's pre-independence rule against building within 100 m of bodies of water.